Léon Pinet

 The 1914 Pinet price list showed an impressive array of goods and services for the French piano and harmonium industry that were available during the heyday of of the business.
 Pinet representatives were stationed in the Middle East, South America, and India.

-This is the heaviest constructed stringing crank that I have ever seen.
+Pinet made the heaviest constructed stringing crank that I have ever seen.
+For winding coils around tuning pins.

 The Pinet universal tuning hammer catalog entry can be seen on the “Tuning Hammers” page.
 A limited number of these Pinet hammers were made with an ivory handle.
 Here is an example with a rosewood handle that sold on eBay in April 2014: